joffrey-bion/fx-gson/README.md

     // to handle only Properties and Observable collections Gson fxGson = FxGson.coreBuilder().create();

-    // to also handle Color, Font, etc.
+    // to also handle the Color & Font classes
     Gson fxGsonWithExtras = FxGson.fullBuilder().create();

 Because `FxGson` returns a builder, you can add your own configuration to it: